DMVis/DMVis/documentation/visualisations/TabularVisualisation.md

 - Type: `number | string`
 - Default: `0`

-Horizontal corner radius of each bar in each column as a number or a percentage string formatted as '{number}%'.
+Horizontal corner radius of each bar in each column is a number or a percentage string formatted as '{number}%'.

 ## barRadiusY